 Our student training robot imitated a doctor’s appointment.
 Medical students were conducting the interview assuming the role of a doctor.
 In the process, the robot evaluated their responses, methods, and the accuracy of their diagnosis.
 It relieved students and universities alike, as there was no more need for paid actors or professors themselves to conduct the interview.

-Human-like robots also arrived at several civil offices in two Russian cities: Perm and Moscow.
+Human-like robots also arrived at several civil offices in two cities.
 They are the first-ever human-looking robots employed at the civil service.

 During the lockdown year, we manufactured 333 devices; that’s 2,7 times more than in 2019.